 - Taping: using tape can help keep the foot in a normal position, which will reduce stress and pain on the bunion

 - Splint: your doctor may also prescribe a splint, which can be even more effective than a pad, insert or tape; the AirCast Bunion Aid protects the big toe, helps distribute pressure more evenly and supports the bunion to prevent it from growing

 - Activity modification: your doctor will also instruct you to avoid or change activities that can cause bunion pain and symptoms like standing for long periods of time

 If conservative treatment does not relieve your symptoms and you continue to experience pain and other problems, it may be time to consider surgery.
 There are many surgical procedures available to treat bunions, such as removing the bump, correcting changes in the foot and joining the bones in the MTP joint permanently.
 Therefore, you should speak to your doctor to determine if surgery is right for you and which procedure is best.
 As always, each procedure comes with some risk and will require some time to recover afterwards.
-Surgery is not recommended for adolescents.

 Can bunions be prevented?

 Unfortunately, if you have inherited the gene that leads to bunions and/or you are a female, there is nothing you can do to change these risk factors.
 There are, however, other changes you can make that may help reduce your chances for getting a bunion or prevent it from getting worse:

 - Be mindful of your footwear choice and avoid wearing high heels, boots and any other shoes that don't give your toes enough space.
 If you do wear these types of shoes, keep it to a minimum